aep-dev/aep.dev/aip/general/0008/aip.md

 AIP stands for **API Improvement Proposal**, which is a design document providing high-level, concise documentation for API development.
-The goal is for these documents to serve as the source of truth for API-related documentation at Google and the way API teams discuss and come to consensus on API guidance.
+The goal is for these documents to serve as the source of truth for API-related documentation and the way API teams discuss and come to consensus on API guidance.

 AIPs are most useful when they are clear and concise, and cover a single topic